issamelferkh/Camagru/README.md

 ### Partie utilisateur
 - [ ] Sign up => by asking at least a valid "email", an "username" and a "password" with at least a minimum level of complexity.
-- [ ] Sign up => At the end of the registration process, user should confirm his account via a unique link sent at the email address fullfiled in the registration form.
+- [ ] Sign up => At the end of the registration process, user should confirm his account via an unique link sent at the email address fullfiled in the registration form.
 - [x] Sing in => user can connect to App using "username/password".
 - [ ] Forget PWD => User can reinitialise his pwd -> by send a password reinitialisation mail, if he forget his password.
 - [ ] The user should be able to disconnect in one click at any time on any page.